-An ESA letter is a recommendation letter written by a licensed therapist.
-This letter should be filled out by a mental health professional, which means that one written by your family doctor probably won’t be enough in most cases.
-Make sure to work with a therapist who specializes in animal therapy so they know all the requirements.
-You do not want to worry about whether it will be accepted or not.
+An ESA Letter should be written by a mental health professional.
+In many cases, your family doctor or primary physician may not be the right choice.
+To qualify for a legitimiate ESA Letter, make sure to work with a licensed mental health professional who specializes in animal therapy so they know all the requirements around Emotional Support Animals.
+You do not want to worry about whether your ESA Letter will be accepted or not.

-If you are currently working with a therapist, we recommend asking them to write you an ESA letter.
-If they do not believe in animal therapy or are unaware of ESA rights, you may seek support from one of our therapist.
+If your current therapist does not believe in animal therapy or are unaware of ESA rights, you may seek support from one of the therapists we work with.
 Please click on the image below or on this link to proceed – Qualify for an ESA Letter Online.

 The only way to qualify your pet as an official ESA is to qualify for a legitimate ESA letter from an ESA doctor (such as a psychologist) or licensed therapist (LMFT, LPC, etc.).
-You may choose to carry a custom ESA license or certification for your personal convenience, but know that this is not legally required.
+You may choose to carry a copy of your ESA Letter on your phone so you have access to your letter at all times.